 until quite recently, I religiously avoided working with yeast. it seemed that every recipe I tried would end with flat, dense pucks or over-proofed, unpleasantly soft, and almost sour-tasting loaves.

-I can still remember last fall, stressed from the travails of adjusting to 1L life, I decided to take on a really complex recipe for tebirkes, which are basically scandinavian croissants coated in poppy seeds. after two days of laborious lamination, the product was deeply unsatisfactory, crumbly and hard as a rock with an unappetizing wet flavor, filled with poorly homemade marzipan that overworked and ultimately broke my little food processor. though this incident still haunts me, I now make baked goods with yeast so often, I stopped buying the dried yeast packets and graduated to dried yeast in a jar.
+I can still remember last fall, stressed from my recent move, I decided to take on a really complex recipe for tebirkes, which are basically scandinavian croissants coated in poppy seeds. after two days of laborious lamination, the product was deeply unsatisfactory, crumbly and hard as a rock with an unappetizing wet flavor, filled with poorly homemade marzipan that overworked and ultimately broke my little food processor. though this incident still haunts me, I now make baked goods with yeast so often, I stopped buying the dried yeast packets and graduated to dried yeast in a jar.
 I owe thanks largely to a friend of mine, who introduced me to jim lahey’s foolproof no-knead bread. he’s since moved on to sourdough – I’m not there yet, but maybe one day!

 anyways, I’ve dabbled with pita before, with resulting in surprisingly successful, fluffy pitas. however, that recipe really works best with a stand mixer, which I did not have space for in my first little d.c. apartment.
 I’ve been flipping instead to honey and co.’s recipe for pita bread, which has a sturdier structure thanks to the use of bread instead of all-purpose flour, and is therefore a bit more forgiving.